visgl/loaders.gl/docs/developer-guide/using-loaders.md

 - The options will be passed through to the sub-loaders, so that the `GLTFLoader` will receive the `gltf` options, merged with any `gltf` options set by the `Tile3DLoader`.

 This override system makes it easy for applications to test alternate sub-loaders or parameter options without having to modify any existing loader code.

-## Composite Loaders and Workers

-> Not currently implemented, but the plan is that loaders.gl will supports sub-loader invocation from worker loaders.

-A worker loader starts a seperate thread with a javascript bundle that only contains the code for that loader, so a worker loader needs to call the main thread (and indirectly, potentially another worker thread with another worrker loader) to parse using a sub-loader, properly transferring data into and back from the other thread.